Doxycycline and Iron: Can You Take Them Together?

 Antibiotic resistance

-Sub-therapeutic concentrations are the perfect environment for bacteria to develop resistance.
-A partially suppressed population has time to mutate and select for resistant strains, which is both a personal and public health concern.
+Sub-therapeutic levels give a partially suppressed bacterial population time to select for resistant strains.
+That is both a personal and a public-health concern.

-The iron itself is also poorly absorbed in the chelate form.
-If you are taking iron to correct anemia, you are essentially wasting the dose.
-Both ingredients lose.
+The iron is also poorly absorbed while bound in the complex.
+If you take iron to correct anemia, much of that dose is lost too — both ingredients lose.

 What should you do?